What is the Special Education Advocate Salary expectation?

 As a profession, special education advocacy is fairly new.
 After all, IDEA has only existed since 1975.
 So, the cottage industry surrounding special education and IEPs came shortly thereafter.

 One of the professions to emerge was that of a special education advocate, or IEP advocate.
 I have been a parent IEP advocate since 2010.
 Most of the advocates I know and work with are IEP parents themselves who grew into this position.
-The second most popular category is former teachers or related service providers looking for a ‘second act’ after retiring from their school district.
+The second most popular category is former teachers or related service providers looking for a ‘second act’ after retiring from their school district, or as side income.

 An ipad with cookies and a cup of coffee next to it, displaying information on education salary.